RootlessAgrarian/mappingguide/docs/fundamentals/4_decorating.md

 This pane will also tell you whether the item (if a Model) is high or low res (Distance type = near or far), and where it came from.
 The Source field reads 'base' if the object is included in the base game, 'dlc_north' if it comes from the Scandinavia DLC, and so on.
 For models, this pane even gives you the relative pathname to the model file in an unpacked 'base' hierarchy, so you can locate and extract the model and modify it using your own 3d editor such as Blender or 3ds Max (this topic is covered in a separate tutorial).

 If you are not working on a brand new map of your own, but have used "edit europe" to have a look at the inner workings of your actual installed game, then you can use this feature to find out what models and other goodies other people have used in their work.
-For example, if you like the hovering helicopter in RusMap, you could launch your fully modded game, go into dev console, type "edit europe," and search for helicopters until you find the one you like.
+For example, if you like the hovering helicopter in RusMap, you could launch your fully modded game, go into dev console, type "edit europe," and search for "heli" until you find the one you liked.
 You could make a note of its name, type, etc. and plan to use it in a map of your own.
 (I should remind you at this point that there are many warnings online about starting up the editor with lots of mods;  don't be surprised if it crashes when you have a busy mod folder.
 Include only the mods actually necessary to do what you want to do.)

 But the object's type, provenance, etc. are not all you can find out.
 If you *right-click* on the thumbnail of the bicycle you've selected, you should see a menu.
 The bottom-most item on this menu will be "Find All References."
 This is a very handy feature.
 It will pop up a list of every instance of this object in your current map.
-So, for example, if you want to match (or not to repeat!) the type of tree or other model you used earlier, you can search for the general type of tree (Pine for example) and then check to see which pines you've used before.
+So, for example, if you want to match (or not to repeat!) the type of tree or other model you used earlier, you can search for the general type of tree (Pine for example) and then check to see which pines you've used before and how often.
 Here's a sample search on a small tutorial map of mine, for a spruce avenue I used along the roadside in several places:

 ![Revealing Object References](img/4_Reference.PNG)